mbudisic/MA321-Clarkson-F19/journal.md

   - Lower bound
   - Infimum
   - Completeness (or least-upper-bound property)
 - Prove that if supremum (or infimum) exist, they are necessarily unique.
+[If you're a careful reader, you can find it in the text.]
 - Notice how much of this section is about inequalities.
 (Just notice and ponder what this means for the rest of this class.)
 - Example 1.1.10 states that $$\mathbb{C}$$ can be ordered, and that it's also a field.
 But it's not an *ordered field*.
 Explain the technical/definitional reason for this (that is: what makes a field that is also *ordered set* into an *ordered field*).